DraftShift/DoorBuffer/UserMods/MRSalguod/README.md

-An extended bbt hdmi-5 mount for use with the click ckack door and draftshift desighn door buffer v2.
+An extended bbt hdmi-5 mount for use with the Clicky-Clack Fridge Door and DraftShift Design door buffer v2.